 All individuals going through the process of chemotherapy might not experience all the side effects.
 The severity of these side effects also varies from person to person.
 However, most side effects start to fade after completion of the chemotherapy.

-Studies have found that one of the major components of the cannabis plant is cannabidiol (CBD).It not only helps in controlling the most irritating and difficult to control symptoms of chemo, which is nausea, but it also helps in preventing anticipatory nausea in such patients.
+Studies have found that one of the major components of the cannabis plant is cannabidiol (CBD).It not only helps in controlling the most irritating and difficult to control symptoms of chemo, which is nausea, but it also helps in dealing with anticipatory nausea in such patients.

 CBD has shown to have a positive effect in reducing nausea and vomiting that occur during and after the process of chemotherapy.

 Many studies have also shown that CBD is effective in reducing the neuropathic pain.
-It can help in relieving pain that is even unmanageable by traditional treatment.
+It can help in relieving pain that is even unmanageable by traditional methods.

-In a case study, cancer patients who had intractable painthat was unable to be managed previously had a significant reduction in their pain when they were treated with CBD for almost two weeks.
+In a case study, cancer patients who had intractable painthat was unable to be managed previously had a significant reduction in their pain when they were given CBD for almost two weeks.

-CBD is also known for preventing weight loss and loss of appetite in patients undergoing chemotherapy.
+CBD is also known for protecting from weight loss and loss of appetite in patients undergoing chemotherapy.
 CBD has anti-inflammatory properties, and it also helps in reducing swelling in the hands and feet in such patients.

-A study was conducted where 131 patients were treated with CBD for six to eight weeks.
+A study was conducted where 131 patients were given CBD for six to eight weeks.
 It was observed that various symptoms were improved including vomiting, mood disorders, nausea, weight loss, fatigue, constipation, itching, and sexual function.

-People who are undergoing chemotherapy to treat cancer usually experience uncomfortable, and sometimes, the debilitating side effects of the chemo drugs used in the process.
+People who are undergoing chemotherapy to overcome cancer usually experience uncomfortable, and sometimes, the debilitating side effects of the chemo drugs used in the process.

 Usually, the chemo drugs are administered intravenously and are designed to attack cells that are growing rapidly.
 These drugs are too strong, and they can kill any cells grow rapidly, even if they are healthy cells.